 On January 10th, the Americans occupied Los Angeles.
 Flores' remaining force retreated to a camp outside of Los Angeles.
 He knew that yet another American force, commanded by U.S. Army Lieutenant-Colonel John C. Fremont, was marching from the north to meet up with Stockton and Kearny in Los Angeles and, in fact, had arrived at the Mission San Fernando.
 Dismissing suggestions of partisan resistance and seeing the complete futility of the situation (and in light of furious threats earlier made by Commodore Stockton to shoot Flores if captured), the defeated Flores thought it wise not to wait to be captured.
 He handed what little was left of his command to the one last officer he could trust, Andres Pico, and fled for lower Mexico.
 Pico, also unable to see any other serious options, agreed to meet with Fremont in the Cahuenga Pass to discuss terms for surrender.
 Pico was also motivated by the fear that, if captured by Kearny, he too would be executed to avenge the bloody and humiliating defeat his lancers earlier inflicted on Kearny and his men at San Pasqual.
 As newly-appointed Mexican Military Commander of California and the only significant Mexican authority left in California, Pico signed the Capitulation of Cahuenga with Colonel Fremont, effectively surrendering all of Mexican province of Alta California to the United States.

 A plaque presently marks the site of the Battle of the San Gabriel River.
 It is located at the northeast corner of Washington Boulevard and Bluff Road in Montebello.

-Each year in early January, the Montebello Historical Society and Juan Matias Sanchez Adobe Museum has sponsored a commemoration of the Battle of the San Gabriel River with reenactors, musket fire demonstrations, displays, music and food.
+Each January, the Montebello Historical Society and Juan Matias Sanchez Adobe Museum sponsors a commemoration of the Battle of the San Gabriel River with reenactors, musket fire demonstrations, displays, music and food.